avinashkanaujiya/blog/content/articles/growth-mindset.md

 	- get fit (really!!!!)
 	- get slim (yup both are totally different things)
 	- start to blog daily (yes writing a blog post once in a blue moon is cool, but doing it daily is awfully difficult)
-	- study DSA for getting a good high paying job
 	- and more